 Setting specific and achievable goals is the first step towards success.
-National strategic goals and development targets can be set through multi-year plans, which include STI.
+National strategies to meet the SDGs can be set through multi-year plans, which should include STI as a driver of change.
 A well-informed planning for STI requires at least two components: i) an understanding of the global STI trends; and ii) a clear overview of the country's strengths and weaknesses in STI.

-In recent years, there has been a multiplication of technological foresight exercises aiming at looking into the longer-term future of STI.
-These exercises require resources and knowledge about frontier technologies both from a technological and scientific point of view.
+In recent years, there has been a multiplication of technological foresight exercises aiming to look into the longerterm future of STI.
+These exercises require resources and knowledge about frontier technologies from scientific, technological and societal points of view.
 Often, small and less developed countries do not have the necessary critical mass to engage in these types of exercises and may find it difficult to understand the implications of the multiple existing assessments.
 Coordinated efforts at the international level can make sense of the different forecasting and foresight exercises to support the strategic planning of less advanced countries.

 Moreover, the accelerated technological change makes it particularly challenging to keep up with the latest and upcoming technological developments.
 For example, the astonishing pace of development and application of generative AI in creating new content, including text, image, audio and video, raises concerns about the spread of misinformation, intellectual property rights (IPRs) infringement, data privacy violation and amplification of existing bias (UNCTAD, 2023c).
-The international dimension of these challenges calls for quick but complex responses that may necessitate the development of specific normative and/or institutional frameworks.
+The international dimension of these challenges calls for quick responses to deal with complex matters that may necessitate the development of specific normative and/or institutional frameworks.
 This requires a shared understanding of the implications of current technological change to build consensus on a common vision that reflects the needs and aspirations of all countries.
-Global cooperation supporting the sharing of best practices and lessons learned through technological foresight exercises is more important than ever (Box 1).
+Global cooperation supporting the sharing of best practices and lessons learned, as well as the results of technological foresight exercises plays a key role in this regard (Box 1).

+Box 1

-Box 1 - Cooperation in technology foresight for assessment
+Cooperation in technology foresight for assessment